Aditya-Viswanadha/Page-Rank/README.md

 # Class 3,

-This part takes the output of the last iteration and arranges the results according to the deccreasing order of the page rank.
+This part takes the output of the last iteration and arranges the results according to the decreasing order of the page rank.

 # Steps for execution: